wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Research
       subtitle: Multilayer optoelectronics — materials, interfaces, and device platforms
       text: |
-       We study how light, charge, and matter interact across thin-film semiconductor interfaces, and use this understanding to design and build high-performance multilayer optoelectronic devices.
-Our work spans ultrahigh-efficiency photovoltaics, thin-film growth and processing, and new device concepts for energy and light applications.
+        We study how light, charge, and matter interact across thin-film semiconductor interfaces, and use this understanding to design and fabricate high-performance optoelectronic devices.
+Our work spans ultrahigh-efficiency photovoltaics, thin-film growth and processing, and new device concepts for energy harvesting and lighting applications.

         [Read more about our research →](/research/)
     design: